ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2020.03.04.md

 ## Make a standard email to send release notes out when we make a release.
 Release process should include sending this out.

-Yes, added to the process in https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Creating-a-release
+Yes, added to the process in [creating a release](/deployment/Creating-a-release)

-Standard email format (not necessarily a good email, please consider it's contents): https://github.com/ISISComputingGroup/IBEX/wiki/Instrument-scientist-release-email
+[Standard email format](/deployment/deploy/Updating-Instrument-Machines) (not necessarily a good email, please consider it's contents).